BobtheBuilder-ux/tradeservice-automation/CALENDLY_SETUP_GUIDE.md

 ---

-**Note**: This integration includes enterprise-level features like rate limiting, IP whitelisting, comprehensive logging, and transaction handling for production use.
+**Note**: This integration includes enterprise-level features like rate limiting, comprehensive logging, and transaction handling for production use.